 Posted on 6th February 2018 by Wilson Alarm Systems Blog

 When it comes to home security, it is important to know what methods work to protect your home and what will have little to no effect.
-In the latest blog post from Wilson Alarm Systems, we discuss the common home security myths to help keep your home secure.
+In the latest blog post, we discuss the common home security myths to help keep your home secure.

 Having good neighbours is definitely an advantage, but you shouldn’t rely on them to keep your home protected.
 Unlike a bespoke alarm system that will monitor activity around your home 24/7, a neighbour may be out, asleep or simply not looking when suspicious activity surrounds your home.
 Consequently, although a neighbourly attitude should never be taken for granted, it should not be used as the only means to protect your home.